galeraga/3D-semantic-parsing/README.md

 ## Main goals
-The main goal is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.
+The general stategy is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.
+We will focus only on the 5 movable classes presented in the dataset.

--Classification of movable elements given its own point cloud (5 classes) -Semantic segmentation of each object given a room point cloud.
+-Classification of movable elements given its own point cloud -Semantic segmentation of each object given a room point cloud.
 -See impact of considering several hyperparameters and dataset preparation strategies on accuracy.
 For this point the following considerations will be of particular interest:
     - How color impacts object detection and semantic segmentation